 9. Buffalo Bills

 The buffalo charging with the single red swoosh line is perfect.
 Please don’t mess with it.
-This logo is a vast improvement over the older version showing a buffalo that seems to have just been shot with a tranquilizer dart.
+This logo is a vast improvement over the older version, which shows a buffalo that seems to have just been shot with a tranquilizer dart.

 8. Seattle Seahawks